SSWConsulting/SSW.People.Profiles/David-Abraham/David-Abraham.md

 quoteAuthor: "Terry Pratchett, Equal Rites"
 ---

-David is a young Software Developer working at SSW Newcastle.
+David is a Senior Software Developer working at SSW Newcastle.
 He enjoys exploring the ever-changing world of technologies, and expanding his skillset with new and interesting problems.

 David's strongest skills are: